 With more than a dozen crystal clear springs to choose from, this park is a dream for swimmers, snorkelers, and boaters.
 Wacissa Springs County Park is also an ideal place for fishing and wildlife viewing.
 If you want to spend a couple of days soaking up the great outdoors, you can camp at Goose Pasture Group Campground for up to 10 days.

 8. Southwest Florida Ale Trail

 Oregon and Vermont receive a lot of praise as the country's best destinations for beer lovers, but did you know that there's a brewery trail in Florida?
 The Southwest Florida Ale Trail connects breweries across four Florida counties, and it even offers a passport you can have stamped at the 18 participating breweries to win prizes.
 Many of these breweries are just a short distance from the coast, too, making for a great day of beach and beer.

 This unique park in Palatka offers 60 acres of nature to explore.
 Suspension bridges cross the park's ravines over 30 feet above the ground, and there's a 1.8-mile loop that you can drive, bike, or walk to soak in the incredible views.
 If you're an avid hiker, you might prefer the moderately difficult trails that go down into the park's ravines.

-10. Hit the Links on the Florida Historic Golf Trail
+10. Florida Historic Golf Trail